davesnuthouse/redDKP/README.md

 * Ml Scorecard list now auto filters non guild members
 * Inviter uses ALT data in info
 * New (totally not stolen) SYNC display in the toolbar
+* Add flag on DKP table to show alts

 Bugs Squashed: